giantswarm/kubernetes-training/docs/05 updates and envs.md

 ### Separating Environments in Kubernetes

-The most native way of separating environments in Kubernetes is using Namespaces.
+The most native way of separating environments in Kubernetes is using Namespaces and additionally specifiying nodes.
 However, there's also the option to use completely separate clusters if isolation requirements are high.

 ### Isolation by Namespaces